MASTG-TEST-0235: Android App Configurations Allowing Cleartext Traffic

 Observation¶

-The output contains a list of configurations potentially allowing for cleartext traffic.
+The output should contain a list of configurations potentially allowing for cleartext traffic.

 Evaluation¶